Preview

 The Ford Philanthropy Scholarship program is currently closed.

-Ford Fund Impact
+Ford Philanthropy Impact

 For 2024-2025, the Ford Philanthropy Scholarship program awarded 22 scholarships of $10,000 across the country, totaling $220,000.